shuzhanfan/shuzhanfan.github.io/_posts/2018-02-13-model-evaluation-metrics.md

 post-card-type: image
 ---

-After training the machine learning model, we should always evaluate the model to determine if it does a good job of predicting the target value on new unseen data.
-Among the various metrics that could be used to evaluate the predictive power of a machine learning model (especially for classification models), several most commonly used ones are: accuracy, precision, recall, and F1 score.
+After training the machine learning classification model, we should always evaluate the model to determine if it does a good job of predicting the target value on new unseen data.
+Among the various metrics that could be used to evaluate the predictive power of a machine learning classification model, several most commonly used ones are: accuracy, precision, recall, F1 score, and AUC.

 One common headache newcomers to machine learning have is to differentiate the nuances among the distinct evaluation metrics.
 I came across the same issue when I was in my first machine learning class.
 Back to that time, I searched extensively online and read a bunch of articles trying to figure out which one is which.
 And I found that the most efficient way to untangle this and fully understand the concepts is to use a contingency table, or called a confusion matrix.